 We wanted to raise awareness of the ways autoimmune disease can manifest on the skin, so we asked our Mighty community to share a photo showing how their skin has been affected.
 By helping others better understand what these symptoms can look like and what it’s like to live with them, hopefully we can reduce the judgment and stigma surrounding skin issues while also advocating for quicker diagnoses and better treatments.
-If you’re struggling with skin issues because of your chronic illness, know you’re not alone.

 Here’s what the community shared with us:

 1. “My DLE [discoid lupus erythematosus] in full flare.” – Meghan E.C.

 2. “Psoriasis brought on by stress.” – Lori C.

 3. “I was finally diagnosed with undifferentiated connective tissue disease and autoimmune urticaria six months ago although this rash first appeared two years ago.
 This is my upper thigh although it is a generalized rash.
 These raised areas do not itch but they are horribly painful and burn (nerve pain), like I’m being stung by dozens of jellyfish constantly.” – Allison E.